apptainer/apptainer-userdocs/quick_start.rst

 ==============================

-For a reproducible, verifiable and production-quality container, it is recommended that you build you SIF file using {aProject} definition file.
+For a reproducible, verifiable and production-quality container, it is recommended that you build a SIF file using {aProject} definition file.
 This also makes it easy to add files, environment variables, and install custom software.
 You can start with base images from Docker Hub and use images directly from official repositories such as Ubuntu, Debian,